kshulgina/codetta/README.md

 - `wget`: on Mac, use install command `brew install wget`
 - `gzip`: on Mac, use install command `brew install gzip`
-- HMMER (v3.1b2) and Easel library: installation commands shown below (following "Quick-ish" installation instructions in [HMMER user's guide](http://eddylab.org/software/hmmer/Userguide.pdf)).
+- HMMER (v3.1b2) and Easel library: the commands shown below will install these programs into `codetta/hmmer-3.1b2`.
+For more detail on installation, see the [HMMER user's guide](http://eddylab.org/software/hmmer/Userguide.pdf).
 This specific version of HMMER (v3.1b2) is required to reproduce the results in Shulgina & Eddy (2021).
+Codetta may work with other versions of HMMER3, as long as the same version of HMMER is used to build the Pfam database.

 		wget http://eddylab.org/software/hmmer/hmmer-3.1b2.tar.gz
 		tar xf hmmer-3.1b2.tar.gz
+		rm hmmer-3.1b2.tar.gz
 		cd hmmer-3.1b2
-		./configure                   [ specify prefix if you want: --prefix=/your/install/path ]
+		pwd | xargs -I {} ./configure --prefix={}
 		make
 		make install
 		cd easel; make install

-	Check that the correct version of HMMER is being used with `which hmmbuild`.
+		cd ../..

 If you plan on analyzing your own nucleotide sequences, then you will also need: